index of concepts

 After looking under a stone, turn it back gently the way you first found it.

 A shore with lots of boulders, rocks and stones is called a rocky shore (surprise!).
 Such shores are often found at the base of natural cliffs which are cloaked in a coastal forest.
 The rocky shore is a result of the natural, gradual erosion of such cliffs.
 At the low water mark, a rocky shore may gradually merge with a coral rubble area.
+Even artificial surfaces such as seawalls, jetty legs and large trash on the shore provide hard surfaces for dwellers adapted to a rocky shore.
 While the rocks may appear barren, they are usually full of life!
 Take a closer look!

-Home on the Rock: Rocks provide a firm surface for lots of animals.
-But Rock dwellers, especially those living at or near the high water mark, have to cope with being baked in the sun at low tide, while waves may pound on them at high tide.
+Home on the Rock: Rocks provide a firm surface, a scarce commodity in the sea.
+Coastal forests and other landward ecosystems produce nutrients that flow onto the rocky shore.
+But rock dwellers, especially those living at or near the high water mark, have to cope with being baked in the sun at low tide, while waves may pound on them at high tide.
+When it rains, they have to cope with sudden changes in salinity.

 Where are the animals?
-At low tide during daylight, most rock dwellers are inactive and hide in crevices where it is cool and wet.
+At low tide during daylight, most rock dwellers are inactive.
+Some seal themselves up in their shells.
+Others hide in cool wet crevices, under stones or are buried in the sand nearby.
 At night or on a cool, overcast day, you might see some of the more active snails, slugs, crabs and sea slaters out and about.
 But they are often well camouflaged.

 Closer to the low water mark where it is wetter, large seaweeds can grow more abundantly, on stones and rocks which provide good hard surfaces to cling to.
 Here, larger grazers and their predators may be found.

+Watch your step!
 Many rock-dwellers are well camouflaged.
 Onch slugs often perfectly match the rock surface.
-Don't step on them!
 Tiny banded bead anemones may coat the rock surface or the sand at the base of a boulder.

 Pool party: Sometimes, a pool of water may be trapped in a large boulder or arrangement of rocks.
 Such a rock pool is precious shelter for a wider range of animals during low tide.